mth/yeti/doc/reference.rst

    types kind - when unified with required member set, it acts like having a required member set, and when unified with allowed member set, like it had been an allowed member set by itself.
-Again, the original required/allowed kind from type definition is ignored.
+Again, the original required/allowed kind from the type definition is ignored.
 3. The *flexible* flags can be removed from the type declaration, by suffixing the type definitions name with ``!``.
 In this case the structure/variant types will have the allowed/required member sets directly copied from the